tuzgen/2D-Monopoly/README.md

     - Cards that are drawn each round with penalties and rewards including power ups that last up to 5 rounds.

     - Opportunity to choose an amount of money to finish the game when reached by any of the players.

+    - Tile names are customizable on game initialization